Best Ways to Regain Custody After Drug Abuse: Understanding Your Rights in Addiction Recovery and Child Custody Cases

 Each State handles such child custody issues in slightly different ways.
 Generally, the longer you’ve been sober, the better your chances are of regaining child custody or unsupervised visitation rights.
 It helps if you completed rehab, enrolled in an alcohol treatment program, and are currently getting therapy.
 It also helps if people are willing to attest to your commitment to sobriety, recovery, and, most importantly, to your child.

 Every day a person recovering from an addiction can demonstrate their sobriety is another step toward persuading a Court and your co-parent that they can trust you on your own with your child.
-Getting treatment is imperative.
+Getting addiction treatment is imperative.

 Can You Demonstrate a Commitment to Sobriety?